dburbano/EmiratesInfra/README.md

 1. Deploy VPC:

 * Copy the yaml files from `./cloudformation-infra/` into a S3 Bucket (Ex.
 MyBucket).
-* In the AWS console, go to Cloudformation service and create a new stack with the URL for the master file (ex, https://MyBucket.s3.amazonaws.com/master.yaml).
+* In the AWS console, go to Cloudformation service and create a new stack using the URL for the master file (ex, https://MyBucket.s3.amazonaws.com/master.yaml).
-* In the Specify stack details window add as following:
+* In the next Specify stack details window add:
-    * In the Stack Name write one of the following names:
+    * One of the following names for the Stack Name field:
         * OPS
         * DEV
         * QA